Xakaiczar/Portfolio/README.md

 ## About Me
 This portfolio covers some of my work as an independent game developer.
 Most of my experience is invested in Unity and C#, but I have recently begun learning Unreal Engine 5 and C++.
 While all my work has been purely educational, I believe it serves as a testament to my ability to learn new skills quickly and efficiently.

-Most of my projects are still in production to some degree (as is this janky prototype portfolio).
+Most of my projects are still in production to some degree (as is this janky prototype portfolio) and will likely be worked on in real time.
 I wasn't expecting to apply for anything so soon, but I couldn't pass up an opportunity to work for TT again!
 So apologies if my projects are a bit underwhelming or unfinished.
 They're not really here to be impressive however, they're available as proof that I can program to a junior level (hopefully!).

 Currently, I'm working on a few small games from a beginner Unreal course.
 Coming from a Unity-based game development background, the engine - albeit similar - is quite new to me.
 Beyond the course, I'd like to expand some of the projects I have completed to test myself and my understanding of the engine.
 I'm also working on a Unity game that was originally going to be my main project.
 However, as this job requires C++ and Unreal experience, I have put it on the backburner for now and prioritised my Unreal projects.
 I will still invest time in it if and when I'm able.